Ryan Tandy: Playing career

 Tandy's career covered stints with the St. George Illawarra Dragons, South Sydney Rabbitohs, Wests Tigers, Melbourne Storm, and the Canterbury-Bankstown Bulldogs in the NRL.
-He also played for the Hull Kingston Rovers in the Super League.
+He also played for Hull Kingston Rovers in the Super League.
 In the National Leagues system he played for Doncaster, Widnes Vikings, Whitehaven and Barrow.
 He was an Ireland international.

 Tandy débuted for the Wests Tigers first grade team against the Brisbane Broncos in Round 15 in 2008.

 Tandy was selected in the Ireland national team for the 2008 Rugby League World Cup, which led to a contract with Melbourne Storm for 2009.
 He was a member of the victorious Melbourne squad in the 2009 NRL Grand Final against Parramatta, but the premiership title was later stripped from the Storm due to salary cap breaches.

 The Melbourne Storm salary cap breach saw him sign with the Canterbury-Bankstown Bulldogs on 12 June 2010, and was sacked by them on 18 March 2011.